The Bankrate promise

 Closing a car insurance policy for a spouse

-- Call the insurance company: Contact the insurance company and let them know that the policyholder has passed away and that you would like to cancel their policy.
+- Call the insurance company: Contact the insurance company or your agent and let them know that the policyholder has passed away and that you would like to cancel their policy.
 If you are also insured on the policy, they may ask if you want to keep the policy and become the primary policyholder.

 - Provide documentation: The insurance company will probably ask to see documentation verifying the policyholder’s death, like a death certificate or an executor of estate form.
 If you have to provide any other forms, the insurance company will explain what they need.